CiscoDevNet/monitoring-as-code/OpenShift/DotNetCore/README.md

 ```
 ./permission-fix.sh
 ```
-In platforms such as Kubernetes and OpenShift this will be the equivalent as allowing UID 0, or root user, both inside and outside the container. https://www.openshift.com/blog/managing-sccs-in-openshift
+In platforms such as Kubernetes and OpenShift this will be the equivalent of allowing UID 0, or root user, both inside and outside the container. https://www.openshift.com/blog/managing-sccs-in-openshift

 ## Deploy secrets

-Provide value of account-access-key as base64 encoded string, and apply the secrets file.
+Provide the value of account-access-key as base64 encoded string, and apply the secrets file.

 To encode a secret:
 ```